-The goal of physiotherapy is to control pain and swelling, restore function, restore range of motion, strengthen and prepare you for return to work or sport.
-This can vary from patient to patient; generally, physiotherapy will be 2-3x weekly for 12 weeks.
+The goal of physiotherapy is to control pain and swelling, restore function, restore range of motion, strengthen, and prepare you for return to work or sport.
+This can vary from patient to patient; generally, physiotherapy will be 2-3xweekly for 12 weeks.
 It is very important you follow the recommended rehabilitation protocol outlined in physiotherapy unless you are advised otherwise.
-Progression through a rehabilitation program may be different between patients.
-Most patients will continue with home or with a gym-based exercise plans for 6-12 months.
+Patient progression through a rehabilitation program may be different between patients.
+Most patients will continue with home or gym-based exercise plans for 6-12 months.